apache/geode/BUILDING.md

    Some optional sanity tests to make sure things are working properly:
     * Try looking up classes using **Navigate -> Class...**
     * Open and run a distributed test such as BasicDistributedTest in geode-core.
-    * Create a new java class and ensure the Apache license is automatically added to the top of the file with no blank line before the package line.
+    * Create a new Java class and ensure the Apache license is automatically added to the top of the file with no blank line before the package line.